softwiki/softwiki-desktop/README.md

 - Store your notes locally (in markdown files).
 - Manage your notes with projects.
 - Put tags on your notes.
-- Select the theme you want (but honestly why would you chose something else than the dark theme).
+- Select the theme you want (but honestly why would you chose something else than the dark theme) <= Not finished yet.

 ## Roadmap & ideas

 *As I'm doing this application mainly for my own needs, I might or not implement the following features, but in an ideal world, I probably would.*

-- Reference a note from another (internal note links).

-*The following are just more ideas, so don't really expect them.*

 - Data encryption.
 - Database, remote database/server for storing data.